Shawgrass is a strong turf that calls for organization and expertise to set up correctly.

 H. Design Application Tips: All artificial grass installments have a pile (grain) direction that has to be considered.
 Determine the pile direction and place all rolls of synthetic grass in the same pile pattern.
 Installing artificial grass in conflicting pile patterns may end up showing obvious seams.
 The grain should be facing toward the most common viewing direction as this will minimize shimmer.

 Measure the full prepared space, and purchase more than enough artificial turf to cover the entire area.
 Do this even if your process takes place gradually over a long period of time.
-Artificial turf is built in separate batches with expected batch to batch distinction, so you will be smart to get enough for your full project.
+Artificial turf is built in separate batches with expected batch-to-batch distinction, so you will be smart to get enough for your full project.
 Synthetic grass is normally made in rolls that are 12 or 15 feet wide, so you could break your project area into 12 or 15 foot wide segments, and then add the full length of these areas.
 Roll out the synthetic grass the day before, allowing the panel to relax.
 If the synthetic turf has bent, lay it flat on a flat surface in the sun or pull it taught.

 The taller your pile height, the more infill you need.
-Therefore double check your measurements.
+Therefore, double check your measurements.
 Also, remember that the turf wrapped closest to the middle could be far too wrinkled, you should be sure to have 18” of extra material just to be certain you don’t need to order more.

 B. BASE MATERIAL

-You will need around two-to-six inches of a layer of stone under your lawn.
+You will need around two to six inches of a layer of stone under your lawn.
 One yard of The stone for the base layer is able to cover 80 sq. ft. at 4 inches depth (one yard = one ton).
 Fine stone or aggregate (89 stone; 1/4” to 5/8” in size) can be laid over a coarse combination (57 stone; 1/2” to 3/4” in size), or a mixture of coarse and fine aggregate (often named crush and run) is used.

 Don’t use pea gravel as your base material.
 Be sure not to use pea gravel as the rounded stone is sure to shift a problematic amount.
 Pea gravel stones have a smooth, ovaline surface, making them difficult to compact.
-Your local nursery, mulch or stone center have the best options for gravel.
+Your local nursery, mulch or stone center has the best options for gravel.

 Infill helps anchor the turf down and give structure to the fibers to keep them pointing up and eliminates matting.
 Infill is essential as it promotes water drainage and produces a stable, normal grass feeling base.
 Different infills can work as well.
 TurfChiller brings down the temperature of the turf significantly and demands 2# at the very least to be effective.
 Envirofill is a filling for turf that is green in color, provides some cooling properties and has Microban®.
 Having both is a great combination when children or pets are active in the yard.